Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 Roxicet side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Roxicet: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Roxicet: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains acetaminophen.